 BB: [Laughter] That’s fine.

 YA: But they used to be on Livernois and, I think, Midland.
-Out of all the looting and breaking in -- was a very expensive store then, as it is now. -- was never broken into, but it was burnt down which doesn’t make sense.
-All of this looting was going on, why didn’t they get the most expensive store, because you would see people running with couches on their backs?
-As a matter of fact on the avenue of fashion on Livernois and 7 Mile, we went up there and there was really nice shops up there; Grinnell Music was up there.
+Out of all the looting and breaking in [redacted] was a very expensive store then, as it is now.
+[Redacted] was never broken into, but it was burnt down which doesn’t make sense.
+All of this looting was going on, why didn’t they get the most expensive store?
+Because you would see people running with couches on their backs?
+As a matter of fact on the Avenue of Fashion on Livernois and Seven Mile, we went up there and there was really nice shops up there; Grinnell Music was up there.
 We saw a lady pushing a baby grand piano up Outer Drive.

 BB: [Laughter] Wow!